ScottyLabs/wdw/frontend/js-intro/index.md

 ---
 layout: guide
-title: Frontend Web Development
+title: JavaScript Intro
 subject: frontend
 ---

-# JavaScript intro
+# JavaScript Intro
 > JavaScript is both the most popular and least popular programming language.
 >
 > -- Doug Crockford

 JavaScript is _the_ language of the web.
 It runs in every web browser, has